zWellingtonLima/PokemonStyleGame/README.md

 # PokemonStyleGame
  A Pokemon Style Game  made in Browser
- To acess use this link and have fun!
+ To access use this link and have fun!

  https://zwellingtonlima.github.io/PokemonStyleGame/